Home / Group Health Insurance: Group Mediclaim Policy for Employees

 ❌Treatment for injuries due to taking part in a criminal activity

-Listed below are two ways to buy a Group Health Plan from ACKO.
+Listed below are two ways to buy a Group Health Insurance policy from ACKO.

 Here’s a step-wise process explaining how to buy a Group Health Plan from us.

 Step 1: Visit our Group Health Insurance for Employees page.

 If you want to follow the good old method of contacting us, please write to us at [email protected] stating your interest to buy a Group Health Plan from us.
 Our team mates will get in touch with you and take things ahead.

 Here’s how you can renew Group Health Insurance online with ACKO.